MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-troubleshoot.md

 ## Data usage

 Microsoft Defender for Endpoint uses a local/loopback VPN to check web traffic for any malicious websites or connections.
 Due to this reason, Microsoft Defender for Endpoint data usage can be inaccurately accounted for.
-We have also observed that if the device is on cellular network only, the data usage reported by service provider is very close to the actual consumption whereas in the Settings app, Apple shows about 1.5x to 2x of actual data consumed.
+We have also observed that if the device is on cellular network only, the data usage reported by service provider is very close to the actual consumption whereas in the Settings app, the numbers can be inaccurate.

-We have similar observations with other VPN services as well and have reported this to Apple.
+We have similar observations with other VPN services as well.

 In addition, it is critical for Microsoft Defender for Endpoint to be up to date with our backend services to provide better protection.